 The combination of pears and raspberries is a definite palate pleaser.
-You can use any ripe pear in this recipe; if you use Bartletts, you need not peel them.
 We jazz up this pandowdy by adding candied ginger to the biscuit dough.
 The effect is a warm and spicy infusion that makes this rustic dessert a comfort food favorite.
 When you serve this pear-raspberry pandowdy with a scoop of vanilla bean ice cream on a cold autumn evening, you will have everyone “mmm’ing” and asking for more.–Cory Schreiber and Julie Richardson

 Gingered Pear and Raspberry Pandowdy Recipe

 - 1 H, 40 M

 - 1 tablespoon (1/2 ounce) unsalted butter, at room temperature, for pan

 - For the pandowdy pear and raspberry filling